 What you gonna do after a four-movie menopause binge-watch?
 Mad Maud was swanning about looking vindicated about things she hadn’t been challenged on in the first place.
 Old Jack here needed two hours of revenge-based violence.
 Two hours of the bad guys getting shot, crushed and severely told off.
 Two hours of Bruce Willis flipping from sweetheart to flat-affected killer with a Death Wish.
 Oh yes.

 Now, you’re after an objective review from an old person’s stance.
 This is a film in which a decent fellow in mid to late middle age makes the mistake of looking wealthy to a bad-guy valet who passes his details to some scumbags who invade his house when he’s out.
-His daughter (Camila Morrone giving good perfect daughter) gets knocked into a coma, his wife (Elizabeth Shue giving good loving and smart) gets murdered, and his morals – those of a surgeon – bite the vigilante’s dust.
+His daughter (Camila Morrone giving good perfect daughter) gets knocked into a coma, his wife (Elisabeth Shue giving good loving and smart) gets murdered, and his morals – those of a surgeon – bite the vigilante’s dust.

 Oh yes.
 Indeedy.